 The Bruno W. and Audrey M. Bracka Scholarship was established by Audrey Bracka in 2000 to honor the memory of her husband and to advance the study of the German language by UC Davis students.
-The Bracka family’s affiliation with the UC Davis campus began the early 1980’s when Bruno traveled to the campus to recruit for General Dynamics where he worked for 33 years.
+The Bracka family’s affiliation with the UC Davis campus began in the early 1980s when Bruno traveled to the campus to recruit for General Dynamics where he worked for 33 years.

 Daniel J. Crowley Memorial Scholarship

 The Daniel J. Crowley Scholarship was established in 1999.
 Professor Crowley joined the faculty at UC Davis in 1960 and served the departments of Art History and Anthropology.
 He specialized in the arts and culture of Africa and the Diaspora.
 He championed the recognition of African artists for their unique contributions and helped many folklore projects including a number to study Carnival and Mardi Gras celebrations throughout the world.
 The Scholarship is restricted to students in the College of Letters & Science who are majoring in the humanities and who have a physical disability.

 The Cusumano Family counts UC Davis grads among multiple generations.
 Gary and Diana Cusumano established this scholarship in 1994 as a part of the Students First Campaign.
 It is restricted to incoming students in the College of Letters and Science.